marv254/aws-multibranch-pipeline/README.md

 ---

-# COmplete CI/CD Pipeline with Jenkins
+# Complete CI/CD Pipeline with Jenkins

 This repository demonstrates a **complete CI/CD pipeline** built using **Jenkins Multibranch Pipeline** to build a Java application, containerize it with Docker, provision AWS infrastructure using Terraform, and deploy the application to an EC2 instance via SSH.